RalfJung/cargo-careful/README.md

 `cargo careful` honors the `CARGO_ENCODED_RUSTFLAGS` and `RUSTFLAGS` environment variables as well as the `build.rustflags` cargo setting (in that order, the first one being set is used).
 It currently does *not* honor the `target.rustflags` settings as that would require re-implementing all the target `cfg` logic from cargo.
-The flags this way are applied to *both* the sysroot build and the program itself.
+The flags are applied to *both* the sysroot build and the program itself.

 ### Sanitizing